aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-05-advent-of-code-day-05.md

 #### Explanation

 The `binary-search` subroutine itself is fairly straight forward.
-It takes the list of characters (something like `(F, B, F, B, B, F, F)`), the list of possible rows/columns (something like `(0..127)`, and what character means "lower half" (`F` for front or `L` for left).
+It takes the list of characters (something like `(F, B, F, B, B, F, F)`), the list of possible rows/columns (something like `(0..127)`), and what character means "lower half" (`F` for front or `L` for left).

-If there is only one item in the list of remaming rows/columns, that's our answer and we return.
+If there is only one item in the list of remaining rows/columns, that's our answer, and we return.
 Otherwise, we check if we are keeping the left half or right half and call the function again with the smaller input.

 We wrap this function in a helper function called `find-seat` which includes the multiplication logic, then map it over our input lines.
 Finally, we call `max` to find the max seat number.

 ##### Specific Comments

-1. When unpacking a list in this manner, the left hand side is normally one or more scalars (denoted by the `$` sigil).
-When unpacking using a list on the left hand side, we have to use the special [binding](https://docs.raku.org/language/operators#index-entry-Binding_operator) operator (`:=`) or everything will get "slurped" (Raku's terminology, not mine) into the list instead of being split between the list and scalar.
+1. When unpacking a list in this manner, the left-hand side is normally one or more scalars (denoted by the `$` sigil).
+When unpacking using a list on the left-hand side, we have to use the special [binding](https://docs.raku.org/language/operators#index-entry-Binding_operator) operator (`:=`) or everything will get "slurped" (Raku's terminology, not mine) into the list instead of being split between the list and scalar.
 2. I used some special Hash syntax yesterday to extract multiple keys at the same time.
-This is the equivalent List sytanx (comma-separated instead of space-separated).
+This is the equivalent List syntax (comma-separated instead of space-separated).
 3. `div` is Raku's integer division operator.
-Even though we know our input will alwas be a multiple of two, it never hurts to use best practices!
+Even though we know our input will always be a multiple of two, it never hurts to use best practices!
 4. In the past few posts for string comparison I was using `$x cmp $y == Same`.
 I finally stumbled upon the `eq` operator and no longer have that code smell!
 5. This line (and others) contain special range syntax.
 Basically `^$half-way-point` is the same as `(0..^$half-way-point)`, meaning everything from zero to the half-way point, exclusive.
 6. This line splits the input into a list of characters and then uses the `rotor` function to split it into groups of 7.
 Since our second group (the column definition) is of size 3, we need to pass the `:partial` parameter in, or else it will get dropped for being too small. `:partial` is special syntax to pass in a boolean flag named `partial` as true.
 This is the equivalent of passing in `partial => True`